umputun/remark42/README.md

 Remark42 is a self-hosted, lightweight, and simple (yet functional) comment engine, which doesn't spy on users.
 It can be embedded into blogs, articles or any other place where readers add comments.

-* Social login via Google, Facebook, GitHub and Yandex
+* Social login via Google, Twitter, Facebook, GitHub and Yandex
 * Login via email
 * Optional anonymous access
 * Multi-level nested comments with both tree and plain presentations